-Two-step verification (also known as two-factor authentication, 2FA) is one of the best ways to protect your online accounts in an era where passwords are leaked regularly.
+Two-step verification (also known as two-factor authentication, 2FA) is one of the best ways to protect your gaming accounts in an era where passwords are leaked regularly.
 The basic idea is that you must have something you know (your password) and something you have (your phone) to log in.

 There are plenty of services that have offered two-factor authentication for years, but Sony’s PlayStation service was missing among them, until now.
 If you’re a PlayStation gamer, you probably know that Sony has had issues on several occasions with account breaches.